dualizeo/docker-island/README.md

-# docker-island
+# Docker-island
-Fastest way to setup a Self-Hosted private cloud envrionment
+## Fastest way to setup a Self-Hosted private cloud envrionment 🏝☁😎👍

 This documentation is a simple written summary to assist newcomers using Treafik for Self Hosted services requiring SSL, Port mapping and internal routing of docker services.
 This guide is a Reference Point for starting a docker self hosted network within an hour or two (hopefully).
 Keep in mind the guide is always work in progress to help you speed through the process.